-Coaching Tidbits is a series of posts where I share with you freely from my Bliss Coaching expertise.
+Coaching Tidbits is a series of posts where I share with you freely from my expertise as a life coach and professional leader of personal development courses and transformational seminars.
 These tidbits are insights I have gleaned from coaching hundreds of people and are meant to be used as suggestions, not to be taken as truth.
-They are just possible ways of viewing life. and like a new set of glasses, adjusted for clarity, might give you a more constructive way to view what is right in front of you.
+They are just possible ways of viewing life. and like a new set of glasses, adjusted for clarity, they might give you a more constructive way to view what is right in front of you.
 Disclaimer: This post is for general educational and informational purposes only, and is not meant to be a substitute for the advice or counsel of a health professional.
-If you have specific questions about a health matter, you should consult a doctor or other health professional. *Updated as of July 10, 2021 — previously titled Life Coaching Series*
+If you have specific questions about a health matter, you should consult a doctor or other health professional. *Updated as of December 8, 2021 — previously titled Life Coaching Series*

 - Out of control

-- Like I’m losing even though I may be “winning” the argument
+- Like I’m losing control even though I may be “winning” the argument

 - Suppressed, even though I am probably suppressing someone else

 I could go on.
 But I won’t.
 That’s more than enough to make you cry.
-That’s probably why anger and sadness are so closely linked so often in the human experience.
+Really.
+That’s probably why anger and sadness are so closely linked often in the human experience.

-You may have a familiar experience when you argue.
-Or you may experience
+You may have a familiar experience, or you may experience

 So what can we do to end having arguments?
-Well, I’m not sure we can end having all arguments forever, but I am sure what I share here will create a new path of communication for you to be able to choose not arguing even when your emotional trigger is pulled by those who know you best.
+Well, I’m not sure we can end having arguments altogether, but I am sure what I share here will create a new path of communication for you to be able to choose something new, maybe some clarity in viewpoint, even when your emotional trigger has you seeing red – and especially, when that trigger is sparked by those who you love best.

-First, the number one reason why arguments begin is because there are two people with varying points-of-view that both consider their point-of-view the right one.
+This reason?
+There are two people with varying points-of-view that both consider their point-of-view to be the right one.

-Consider that no longer in the moment is it about the difference in thinking from one person to the other, the purpose of the moment becomes about “saving face.”
-No one is willing to be wrong.
+Consider that no longer in the moment is an argument about the difference in thinking from one person to the other, the purpose of the “fight” becomes about saving face.
+No one is willing to be wrong – to have the “short” end of the stick.
+No one is willing to be vulnerable – which often equates in our minds to weakness.
+No one is willing to look stupid.
 No one is willing to look bad.
-No one is willing to be seen as “lesser” than the other.
-The argument is no longer an opportunity for reasoning, rational discourse or validating difference in opinions, it is a test of wills.
-And that’s how all arguments devolve.
+No one is willing to be hurt – which often equates to feeling weak.
+No one is willing to be seen as “less” than the other.
+The conversation – which ceased to be an exchange of ideas – is no longer an opportunity for discourse, discovery, exploration or validating a difference in points-of-view.
+The argument has become a test of wills.
+And that’s how all discourse, discovery and exchange ceases and how a conversation devolves into an argument.

-Okay, that’s a great starting place: You’re looking to change.
-You’re looking to evolve.
-This requires, first, a willingness to be wrong – even if you don’t think you are.
-This willingness “breaks” the righteousness, creates vulnerability (where all intimacy begins) and allows for a softness that isn’t available when you’re being right.
-I know hearing and acknowledging that willingness to be wrong can be painful.
-I’ve felt that pain myself.
-But if you want to master peaceful, productive and prosperous communication, you’ll have to find a way to ease your ego into this one.
+Yes, or you may simply be in a great starting place: a) wanting to evolve.
+This requires, first, a willingness to be wrong – even if you don’t think you are… even if you’re not.
+This willingness “breaks” the righteousness, creates vulnerability (where all intimacy begins) and allows for a softness that isn’t available when you’re being positional, or taking a side.
+Look, this shit can be painful.
+I’ve felt it myself.
+So don’t think it’s all easy, it’s not.
+However, if you want to give yourself a great shot at grace, you’ll have to find a way to ease your ego into this one.
 (Comfort yourself by knowing you’re not alone.
 And remember, no martyrdom here.
 Real willingness or none at all.)

-Next, it requires the willingness to know that there is room on this earth for multiple points-of-view; that multiple perspectives on a subject can exist at once.
+Next, it requires the willingness to know that there is room on this earth for multiple points-of-view; that multiple perspectives can exist at once.
 Wait!
 What?!
 Did you get that?

-Okay, again… It is important that you be available to the idea that multiple perspectives on one subject, broad or narrow, can exist together.
-That’s called coexistence.
+Okay, again… It is important that you be available to the idea that multiple perspectives on any subject, broad or narrow, can exist together.
+It’s called coexistence.

-One more time for those in the nose bleed section… There can exist at the same time multiple points-of-view on the exact same subject.
-And when you can hold this all at once, there will never be another reason for you to have an argument.
+One more time for those in the nose bleed section… There can exist at once in the world multiple points-of-view on the exact same subject.
+And – hold on to your hat – none of them have to be right over another.
+If you can truly hold this all at once (and this is one of your superpowers, let it shine), there will not ever be another reason for you to have an argument.

 Look, you already are adept at this principle to some extent.
 There are conversations that you have that will never come anywhere near an argument even though you may have a differing opinion from the person you’re speaking to.
 Frankly, when this occasion is happening, you hold no stake in your point of view being right.
 But when you do hold a stake in being right and that stake is high, meaning you have your feet dug in about how right you are and how wrong they are, the possible levity for this conversation is but a dream.
-In other words, it doesn’t exist.
+In other words, it will take something to bring it into presence.

 A really great tool for using in the moment to help you get off the “right” train, before it leaves the station on rails, is Byron Katie’s The Work.
 Four questions inform her work and you can use them all or just one when you find yourself stuck.
 They go like this: